4,200 words, approximately 16 minutes to read

 Let’s begin with scoping out the marketplace and identifying where and how it will grow over the next few years.

 How big is the ocean you swim in?

 The estimated size of the global publishing market was $92.8 billion in 2019.
 My research on growth shows conflicting data.
 Some projections are for the market to shrink in 2020 because of a COVID-related drop in demand, and another report projects industry growth of $23.7 billion between 2020-2024.

 The disruption to print sales because of COVID-19 will have a lasting effect on the print book market.
 First, through its disruption of supply and second, highlighting to traditional publishers eBooks growth opportunities.

 The reports I cite go to the top 50 publishing houses, and I’ve seen none of them have a comprehensive or up-to-date view of the market shifts you see in data from K-Lytics.

 While K-Lytics doesn’t do long-term multi-year projects, the reports show short and medium-term trends.

-K-Lytics reports in 2020 have shown a 25% growth in Kindle Unlimited payouts and increase sales of eBooks.
-There has been a continued shift from print books to eBooks and audio within the market’s overall growth.
+K-Lytics reported in 2020 have shown a 25% growth in Kindle Unlimited payouts and increased sales of eBooks.
+There has been a continued shift from print books to eBooks and audio within the market’s overall development.